alvarosf07/computer-science-DSA/2) Data Structures/4) Tree/1) (Binary) Tree Problems/II) Tree Views/Problem #3 - Tree Top View.md

-# 3. Tree Left View
+# 3. Tree Top View
 The top view of a (Binary) Tree is a set of nodes visible when the tree is visited from the top.

 <br/>